wp-graphql/wp-graphql-acf/README.md

 The first step in using Advanced Custom Fields with WPGraphQL is to [create an ACF Field Group](https://www.advancedcustomfields.com/resources/creating-a-field-group/).

 By default, field groups are _not_ exposed to WPGraphQL.
-You must opt-in to expose your ACF Field Groups and fields to the WPGraphQL Schema as some information managed my your ACF fields may not be intended for exposure in a queryable API like WPGraphQL.
+You must opt-in to expose your ACF Field Groups and fields to the WPGraphQL Schema as some information managed by your ACF fields may not be intended for exposure in a queryable API like WPGraphQL.

 #### Show in GraphQL Setting